 - Get out your frying pan and heat the oil at a medium-high temperature.
 When the oil is hot, add the cumin seeds and cardamom.
 When the cumin start to sizzle and darken (but don’t let them darken too much - black burnt cumin seeds are very bitter), add the crushed garlic and grated ginger.

 - It’s super unscientific but sniff the cooking aroma and when the raw or uncooked smell of the garlic goes away, add the pureed tomatoes and onion.
 Stir quickly to avoid spattering unless you love scrubbing the back-splash after every meal.

 - Turn down the heat to medium and simmer for two minutes, stirring just enough to avoid those apocalyptic bursts of backsplash and clothes staining tomato bombs.

-- Add all the remaining spices (turmeric, cayenne, coriander powder, garam masala, black pepper powder) and mix very well.
+- Add all the remaining spices (turmeric, cayenne, ground cilantro, garam masala, black pepper powder) and mix very well.

-- Add the water and crumble the stock cube in and mix mix mix!
+- Add the water, crumble the stock cube in and mix mix mix!

 - Turn the heat down to low-medium and simmer for five minutes and then add salt.
 I usually add half a teaspoon but I have a low salt tolerance so check after adding and see if you need to add more.
 It also depends on how salty your stock cube is.

 - Turn off the hob/induction/vitroceramic/flames of hell, and let it coast along simmering for a further five minutes.
 Now is the time to add the sugar.
 If you used all ripe-tomatoes, you won't need any.
 If you used any tinned tomatoes, add at least half a teaspoon.
 If you used all canned tomatoes you may need up to a teaspoon.
 Test and taste to see.